 • Is it a mortal sin not to stop someone from committing a mortal sin?

-• What if you knew it would not stop them anyway or you tried to stop them from committing it, but only passively, instead of actively?
+• you tried to stop them from committing it, but only by acting passively, instead of actively?

 My husband masturbates and he tries to involve me while I sleep.
 I have talked to him countless times regarding this matter and when I wake up because of it, he acts like he wasn't doing anything but getting into bed.
 I have tried to passively stop him by leaving the bed, rolling over and things like that, but as soon as I'm back asleep, he's doing this again.

-So this last time, I tried passively again, but I didn't really try to stop him.
+So this last time, I tried to passively stop him again, but I didn't really try to stop him.
 I know he was masturbating and trying to involve me, but instead of leaving the room or anything, I just laid there because I knew nothing I said would stop him from doing this.

 • Did I commit a mortal sin in not trying to stop him?